American Dream (shopping mall): Reopening (2020–present)

-In May 2022, Bloomberg News reported that the mall reported nearly $60 million in losses in 2021, a result of the COVID-19 pandemic, a September 2021 fire at the Big SNOW ski slope that closed that venue until early 2022, and delays in openings for some stores and attractions.
+In May 2022, Bloomberg News reported that the mall reported nearly $60 million in losses in 2021, a result of the COVID-19 pandemic, the fire at the Big SNOW ski slope, and delays in openings for some stores and attractions.
 The mall's expenses totaled $232.4 million, but its revenue reached only $173 million.
 In June 2022, the mall made a late payment to its bondholders of $13.9 million, but remained behind on its payments, including interest on the bond payment that its owners missed on June 1, which put them in default.
 This prompted East Rutherford Mayor Jeffrey Lahullier to state that same month, "The mall's definitely in trouble, there's no doubt in my mind."

-On September 4, 2022, YouTuber Jimmy Donaldson (popularly known as Mr. Beast) opened the first brick and mortar location of MrBeast Burger, which until then had been a delivery-only service utilizing virtual restaurants.
+On September 4, 2022, YouTuber Jimmy Donaldson (popularly known as MrBeast) opened the first brick and mortar location of MrBeast Burger, which until then had been a delivery-only service utilizing virtual restaurants.
 The opening attracted thousands of fans to the mall.
 On October 17, 2022, LMNTS, a luxury streetwear and lifestyle retailer, opened its first East Coast store at American Dream.

-On February 19, 2023, a decorative helicopter fell into a swimming pool at Dreamworks Water Park, injuring four people.
+On March 21, 2024, American Dream announced a partnership with Sesame Workshop to open the first ever Sesame Street Learn & Play Educational Center.
+The 13,000 square foot exhibit will feature interactive experiences and photo opportunities based on the television series.
+The exhibit is scheduled for a late-2024 opening.

+In July 2024, B&B Theatres announced that it would open a location at the mall in early 2026.
+The next month, American Dream paid two years of overdue interest on $287 million of municipal bonds that had been placed on the mall.
+By late 2024, the mall was nearly 90% leased, and the number of visitors was increasing.

+After officials discovered that American Dream was operating on Sundays in violation of Bergen County's blue laws, county officials asked the New Jersey Attorney General's office to enforce the laws, and in January 2025, Paramus town officials threatened to sue the mall's operators.
+That February, American Dream missed another required interest payment on the $287 million municipal bonds, just six months after the first "catch-up" payment.

+On September 6, 2025, around 80,000 fans showed up to influencer Salish Matter's event, causing the police to shut it down.